Ganbin/ModalDialog/README.md

 ### Methods

-displayDialog() : Display the dialog widget in the center of your page
+openDialog() : Display the dialog widget in the center of your page

 closeDialog() : Close the dialog.